-Your graduation day is going to be emotional and you'll be mega busy catching up with friends, family and lecturers.
+Your graduation day is going to be emotional and you'll be really busy catching up with friends, family and lecturers.

 Is it essential to wear a gown at the ceremony?